Can My Phone be Tracked If Location Service Is Off?

 GPS trackers communicate with a network of satellites to determine their location.
 The tracker employs trilateration, which determines latitude, longitude, elevation, and time by comparing the positions of three or more satellites in the Global Navigation Satellite System (GNSS) network.

 It is simple to learn how to use a GPS tracker.
-The tracker is typically powered in the vehicle by the onboard diagnostics (OBD-II) connector, a cigarette lighter, accessory socket, or an internal battery.
+The tracker is typically powered in the vehicle by the onboard diagnostics (OBD-II) connector, a cigarette lighter, an accessory socket, or an internal battery.
 The data it collects is then transmitted to software, which allows the user to aggregate and analyze it.

 How do GPS trackers interact with software?
 Some are active trackers, which means they can provide users with real-time global positioning data.
 This tracker can be integrated into a managed service.